OllisGit/OctoPrint-DisplayLayerProgress/README.md

 - Printer Display: 50% 60/120
 - NavBar: Process: 50% Layer: 60/120

+**ATTENTION:**
-ATTENTION: The layer information output only works with Cura generated G-Code, because Cura insert the layer information (layer, layerCount) as comments in the file.
+- The layer information output only works with Cura generated G-Code, because Cura insert the layer information (layer, layerCount) as comments in the file.

-![alt text](https://plugins.octoprint.org/assets/img/plugins/DisplayLayerProgress/example-navbar-display.jpg "Progress in NavBar")
-![alt text](https://plugins.octoprint.org/assets/img/plugins/DisplayLayerProgress/example-printer-display.jpg "Progress in Printer-Display")
+- You need to upload your G-Code after installation of the plugin again (if you want to reuse already stored models in OctoPrint), because while uploading the G-Code is modfied

 The implementation is based on four steps:

-1. PreProcessing the uploaded GCode (replace layer-comment with M117)
+1. PreProcessing the uploaded G-Code (replace layer-comment with M117)
 2. Read total layer count from G-Code before start
-3. GCode-Hook to collect the current layer information (M117-command from step 1)
+3. G-Code-Hook to collect the current layer information (M117-command from step 1)
 4. Progress-Hook to write all information to the printer/navbar

+![alt text](https://plugins.octoprint.org/assets/img/plugins/DisplayLayerProgress/example-navbar-display.jpg "Progress in NavBar")
+![alt text](https://plugins.octoprint.org/assets/img/plugins/DisplayLayerProgress/example-printer-display.jpg "Progress in Printer-Display")

 ## Setup